Chinese ex-President Hu Jintao escorted out of party congress | Politics

 China's top legislator Li Zhanshu, seated to Hu's right, gave the former president's folder to a steward, wiping his own head with a cloth after Hu finally stood up.
 Looking distressed, Hu appeared to resist leaving as the stewards escorted him out, turning back to his seat at one point.
 On his way out, he exchanged words with Xi and patted Premier Li Keqiang, seated to the right of Xi, on the shoulder.

 Video of the incident, highly unusual given the meticulous stage management of most such events, was widely shared on Twitter but could not be found on China's heavily censored social media platforms.
+Twitter is blocked in China.
 On China's Twitter-like Weibo, a few social media users alluded to the incident by commenting on old posts featuring Hu, a common tactic used to evade cyberspace censors.

 By Saturday evening, however, the comments section of almost all Weibo posts containing Hu's name were no longer visible, according to a Reuters review.
 State media coverage of the ceremony did not include the scene, which occurred as journalists were entering the hall.